 Despite the fact that Costa Rica lies in the same geographical region as countries like Brazil, Argentina and Colombia, it’s always been a fairly peaceful country.
 It hasn’t seen political or economic turmoil since the 70s and the rule of law is strictly enforced to ensure that people have access to the best law enforcement and judicial services in the region.

 Since Costa Rica has played host to multitudes of nationalities, including Europeans, Chinese and Jamaicans, what we see now is a culture that has a bit of each of these cultures.
 Predominantly Spanish, anyone who goes to Costa Rica will find that it’s really easy to fit in because the people are just really accepting of cultural and ethnic differences.
 The people are generally very helpful, willing to mingle and you’ll feel really welcome within the local community.
 I would suggest though that you try your hand at Spanish.
-Here is an amazing course that myself and my family used to become fluent in Spanish when we moved to Panama, it’s called ICanTeachYouALanguage
+Here is an amazing course that my family and I used to become fluent in Spanish when we moved to Panama, it’s called I Will Teach You A Language.

 Notable Places To Visit In Costa Rica